Housing Projects

 2. Further research

 If construction is allowed, the municipality does all kinds of research, such as flora and fauna and ecology.
 After all, residential construction may not disturb nature (breeding birds, protected animals) just like that.
 Archaeological research can also delay the process when valuable finds are made.
-Employees from different fields take another look at what should be on the ground.
+Employees from different fields look again at what should be on the ground.
 How many houses can be built?
 And what kind of houses then?
 For what target groups?

 3. Parking and Participation